-Creating an attribute requires specifying a (optional; attribute names starting with __ are reserved) name and a (required) datatype.
+Creating an attribute requires specifying a datatype, and optionally an attribute name (must be unique, and attribute names starting with __ are reserved).
 In the example below we create an int32 attribute called attr.

 #include <tiledb/tiledb.h>